torvalds/linux/Documentation/process/security-bugs.rst

 run additional tests.
 Reports where the reporter does not respond promptly or cannot effectively discuss their findings may be abandoned if the communication does not quickly improve.

-As it is with any bug, the more information provided the easier it will be to diagnose and fix.
-Please review the procedure outlined in 'Documentation/admin-guide/reporting-issues.rst' if you are unclear about what information is helpful.
-Any exploit code is very helpful and will not be released without consent from the reporter unless it has already been made public.

 The report must be sent to maintainers, with the security team in ``Cc:``.
 The Linux kernel security team can be contacted by email at